AJGreaves/picflip/README.md

 - Box shadow codes were generated at [CSS matic | box-shadow](https://cssmatic.com/box-shadow).
 - Code for filtering through an array for specific values sourced from [StackOverflow](https://stackoverflow.com/questions/6120931/how-to-count-the-number-of-certain-element-in-an-array)
 - code for spying on localStorage sourced from [StackOverflow](https://stackoverflow.com/questions/11485420/how-to-mock-localstorage-in-javascript-unit-tests)
+- code for making images into radio buttons sourced from [StackOverflow](https://stackoverflow.com/questions/17541614/use-images-instead-of-radio-buttons)

 ### Acknowledgements